-Majesty palms need from 6 to 8 hours of bright yet indirect light exposure per day to thrive.
+The majesty palm (Ravenea rivularis) creates a lush, tropical vibe in any room.
+Under suitable light conditions, these Madagascar natives are relatively easy to grow.
+In my experience, they thrive best with 6 to 8 hours of bright yet indirect light exposure daily.
 A sunny, south-facing window is a good choice.
 West-facing windows may also work, but too much exposure to bright light may lead to leaf scorch.

-Why Plant’s Need Light to Grow and Thrive
+Why Majesty Palms Need Light to Grow and Thrive

 You already know that plants need light, but why is it so important?
-Light (alongside water, soil, and the occasional feed) plays an essential role in plant life and health.
+Light (alongside water, soil, and the occasional feed) is essential to plant life and health.
 In fact, light drives multiple plant functions and processes.

 Among the most important?
-Photosynthesis, or a process in which plants use light to get the nutrients they need from air and water.
+Photosynthesis is a process in which plants use light to get the nutrients they need from air and water.
 Here’s how this process works.

 Plants collect light through cells known as chloroplasts.
-Each is filled with chlorophyll, a green pigment that gives plant foliage its color and allows the plant to absorb energy from light.
+Each is filled with chlorophyll, a green pigment that gives plant foliage its color and allows it to absorb light energy.

-When light hits the leaf of a plant, proteins known as “light-harvesting complexes” (LHCs) get to work.
-The LHCs pass the light, now in the form of energy throughout the plant.
+When light hits a plant leaf, proteins known as “light-harvesting complexes” (LHCs) get to work.
+The LHCs pass the light, now in the form of energy, throughout the plant.
 Along the way, chemical reactions cause water particles to split into oxygen and carbon dioxide.

 Plants retain carbon dioxide and release oxygen into the air.
 This process, known as photosynthesis, also creates glucose, which plants use for energy.

 When plants don’t get enough light, they’ll grow very slowly.
 Eventually, they’ll sicken and die.
 But too much light isn’t good for plants, either.
-Too much exposure can cause soil, and the plant, to dry out and die.
+Too much exposure can cause soil and plants to dry out and die.

 What Light Levels Mean